kungfoo/falcon-bms-control/docs/index.md

 - Enable RTT exports in `${falcon bms install}/user/config/falcon_bms.cfg`: set `g_bExportRTTTextures 1`
 - Allow the server application in Windows Firewall

+## Known Limitations

+- Currently the server app does not support binds to DX buttons in the keyfile, such as hardware MFD frames.

 ## iOS app

 Find the iOS release of the app here: